Attractions guide - Tunisia - Africa

 These are the named places that usually deserve real time on a first trip.

-• Do not turn the list into a race
+• Do not turn the day into a checklist sprint

 Medina of Tunis